 I walked tight rope, trying to balance my feelings of not being enough with my feelings of being too much.

 So maybe we are too much for where people are at in their lives.
 But guess what?
 That’s their baggage.
-That’s their fear, their uncertainty.
+It’s their fear, their uncertainty.
 That’s not something that we need to change.
-When you start to fully step into your identity as a leader and as a child of God, there are going to be some people who aren’t ready for that, and that’s really really hard, especially when the people who aren’t ready are the ones you love the most.
+When you start to fully step into your identity as a leader and as a child of God, there are going to be some people who aren’t ready for that, and that’s really, really hard.
+Especially when the people who aren’t ready are the ones you love the most.

 But God says you are enough AND you’re not too much.
 It’s like Mary Poppins, we are “practically perfect in every way.”

-((((Except we don’t actually have to be perfect.))))
+(((Except we don’t actually have to be perfect.)))

 Lie #3: I can’t trust this because it’s going to end badly.

-“I don’t want to lead because I’m going to hurt people, or because I am going to fall flat on my face.
-We go into it with this feeling of inadequacy and we say “I can’t step into this.
+“I don’t want to lead because I’m going to hurt people or because I am going to fall flat on my face.”
+We go into it with this feeling of inadequacy and we say, “I can’t step into this.
 I can’t do it.
 I’m not enough.
 I’m too much.”

 They’re going to fall short.
-If we just try to muscle them into place it is going to be a really messy situation and maybe we’ll have a little bit of success, but just trying to strong arm everything is not going to help us stay connected to God.
-It doesn’t allow us to serve from the feet of Jesus every day, and so the results are never going to be the amazing things that God has given you the vision for.
+If we just try to muscle them into place, it is going to be a really messy situation and maybe we’ll have a little bit of success.
+Trying to strong-arm everything is not going to help us stay connected to God.
+It doesn’t allow us to serve from the feet of Jesus every day.
+So the results are never going to be the amazing things that God has given you the vision for.

-However, if we can learn to trust that God not only sees this thing in you but He sees what you lack in other people and He’s calling you together, it’s creating a community of people who are able to meet the needs and fulfill the vision, putting that responsibility square on His shoulders.
+However, we can learn to trust that God not only sees this thing in you, but He sees what you lack in other people and He’s calling you together.
+He’s creating a community of people who are able to meet the needs and fulfill the vision, putting that responsibility square on His shoulders.